Andale School offers the Victorian Curriculum including Levels A-D and Foundation to Year 6.

-Andale staff are motivating, engaging, and enormously skilled at unlocking student potential; their unique, multidisciplinary approach encourages student curiosity and confidence.
-Most importantly, staff encourage students to be themselves, and celebrate every achievement.
+Andale staff are motivating and skilled at unlocking student potential; their multidisciplinary approach supports student engagement and builds confidence.
+Most importantly, staff encourage students to be themselves (authentic), and celebrate every achievement.

 _______